Covid-19

 is one of the most powerful and serious global emergencies faced by the world

 in recent times.
-Covid-19 is basically the name given to emergence and spread
+Covid-19 is the name given to the emergence and spread

-of corona virus by WHO.
-Originated in Wuhan, China, this virus has spread in
+of coronavirus by WHO.
+Originating in Wuhan, China, this virus has spread to

 more than 60 countries of the world with major outbreaks in countries like

-Iran, South Korea, Italy and Japan.
-Even India is not left untouched with this
+Iran, South Korea, Italy, and Japan.
+Even India is not left untouched by this

 pandemic with its first case of Covid-19 detected in Kerala on 30 January.

-explosive outbreak of the disease in India, till now 294 confirmed cases of
+Though the Indian government is committed to taking every possible measure to prevent the explosive outbreak of the disease in India, 294 confirmed cases of

-Covid-19 and 5 deaths due to it has been registered.
+COVID-19 and 5 deaths due to it have been registered.
 This sudden national

-emergency will take its toll both from economic and social fronts of the
+emergency will take its toll both from the economic and social fronts of the

 country.